View Document Text

 This Firm Brochure provides you with a summary of Greenspring Advisors advisory services and fees,

-interest, among other things.
-This Item is used to provide our clients with a summary of new and/or
+among other things.
+This Item is used to provide our clients with a summary of new and/or updated

-updated information; we will inform of the revision(s) based on the nature of the information as
+information; we will inform of the revision(s) based on the nature of the information as follows.

-we will promptly communicate this change to clients (and it will be summarized in this Item).
+promptly communicate this change to clients (and it will be summarized in this Item).
+"Material

-"Material changes" requiring prompt notification will include changes of ownership or control;
+changes" requiring prompt notification will include changes of ownership or control; location;

-location; disciplinary proceedings; significant changes to our advisory services or advisory
+disciplinary proceedings; significant changes to our advisory services or advisory affiliates – any

 Material Change since last filed ADV amendment on March 20, 2025:

-1) Item 4 - Greenspring Advisors, LLC ownership structure changed as a result of the merger with
+1) Item 4 - Greenspring Advisors, LLC ownership structure changed based on the following:

 2) Item 4 - The (k)larity Plan™ Pooler Employer Plan has been added as a service for the Company.